Florida L1 Visa Attorney — L-1 Intracompany Transfer

 The L-1B visa is designed for employees with specialized knowledge—those who possess special knowledge of the company's product, service, research, equipment, techniques, management, or other interests and its application in international markets, or who have an advanced level of knowledge or expertise in the company's processes and procedures.
 L-1B visa holders may work in the United States for up to five years total (initial period plus extensions).
 While the L-1B does not provide the same direct green card pathway as the L-1A, L-1B workers may still pursue permanent residence through other employment-based green card categories such as EB-2 or EB-3, or they may be promoted to executive or managerial positions that qualify for L-1A and subsequently EB-1C classification.
 The L-1B category has faced increased scrutiny from USCIS in recent years, particularly regarding the definition of "specialized knowledge" and whether the knowledge is truly specialized rather than general knowledge that could be easily transferred to other individuals.
 This makes it critical to work with experienced immigration attorneys who can effectively document the employee's specialized knowledge and demonstrate how it is distinct from ordinary knowledge within the industry.

 At Vasquez Law Firm, we have extensive experience representing both multinational corporations and individual transferees in all aspects of L-1 visa matters.
-Our 94% L-1 success rate reflects our deep understanding of this complex visa category and our ability to prepare comprehensive petitions that address USCIS requirements and potential areas of scrutiny.
+Our experienced team's deep understanding of this complex visa category enables us to prepare comprehensive petitions that address USCIS requirements and potential areas of scrutiny.
 We assist companies in establishing qualifying relationships between U.S. and foreign entities, preparing detailed organizational charts and job descriptions, documenting the employee's prior employment abroad and qualifications for executive, managerial, or specialized knowledge positions, and responding to Requests for Evidence that challenge the company relationship or the employee's qualifications.
 For companies seeking to transfer multiple employees on an ongoing basis, we can help establish blanket L-1 petitions that significantly expedite the individual transfer process.
 We also provide strategic counsel on using L-1A status as a bridge to permanent residence through the EB-1C category, typically achieving green card approval within 18 months for qualifying executives and managers.
 Whether you are a multinational company expanding U.S. operations, a foreign executive transferred to manage American subsidiaries, or a specialized knowledge employee critical to your company's U.S. success, our L-1 visa attorneys provide the expert guidance necessary to navigate this valuable but complex immigration program.

 L-1A Executive/Manager